 That system also works well in a mobile environment.
 Mobile players at Global Poker will basically find the same experience they’d find using a laptop or desktop computer.

 Real money poker apps can also be downloaded by Californians to be used when in a state that allows online poker.
-Those states currently include Nevada, New Jersey, Delaware, and Pennsylvania.
+Those states currently include Nevada, New Jersey, Michigan, Delaware, and Pennsylvania.
 Geolocation software is used to confirm that players are within a legal jurisdiction.
 However, players can still sign up, withdraw funds, and deposit from any location.

 Free Poker Online in California